wcarhart/willcarh.art/content/projects.md

 tags: cli

 name: birdhouse
-blurb: 🐦 Passive tweet watcher from the command line
+blurb: Streaming tweets to the command line
 about: Birdhouse is a CLI for interacting with tweets.
 It can stream tweets bash on author and hashtag and exposes and easy-to-use interface for interacting with Twitter from the command line.
 languages: Bash
 technologies: Twitter API